DynamoMTL/dynamo-ops/_posts/at-the-office/2017-08-01-guiding-the-house.md

 This is a collection of guidelines for the joint spaces of our office.
 It was built to help newcomers to the company.

 ###Building information

 We are located at 6640 Avenue de l’Esplanade, we currently occupy both the 2nd and 3rd floor.
 The front door is unlocked by the first person to arrive in the morning and relocked by the last one to leave in the evening.
-The office doors inside the building are automatically unlocked at 8am and relocked at 6pm.

 Some tools you will need: